purduehackers/evergreen/operations/team/all-hands.md

 Many other student orgs have weekly officer meetings which serve as planning meetings.
 These meetings often run 1-2 hours, and the goal is also for everyone to be on the same page about the org’s goals.

 Purdue Hackers ran meetings in this format before my time, and they were awful.
-The vast majority of what’s discussed is only relevant to a small subset of attendees, leaving everyone else disengaged; and meetings dramatically lost focus after ~30 minutes.
+The vast majority of discussions were only relevant to a small subset of attendees, leaving everyone else disengaged; and meetings dramatically lost focus after ~30 minutes.
 And, of course, most organizers didn’t show up, because why would you when showing up entails spending an hour in a draining meeting that provides no value?

 Part of the social contract of All Hands is that, in exchange for your time, you feel like your time was well-spent.
 So All Hands is a tight ship, and its contents should be relevant to everyone.
 30 minutes, strictly project check-ins.